Back to The Issues

-John Marty’s career in the senate is perhaps best defined by his nationally-recognized efforts to improve democracy in Minnesota, opening up the political process, taking on the corporate powers and the special interest money, and fighting conflicts of interest.
+John Marty’s career in the senate is perhaps best defined by his nationally-recognized efforts to improve democracy in Minnesota, opening up the political process, taking on corporate powers and special interest money, and fighting conflicts of interest.
 His leadership and personal commitment to these issues has led many to call him the conscience of the Senate.

 Government Ethics.
 John Marty authored Minnesota’s landmark law banning all gifts from lobbyists and interest groups to public officials.
 He has worked to eliminate conflicts of interest from our political process.

-No special interest money.
-There is a critical factor that separates John Marty from politics as usual: special interest money.
-John Marty does not accept any PAC or Lobbyist contributions and no large $500 or $1000 contributions.
 Money has infiltrated our political system, and one’s ability to speak truth to power is compromised when that power bankrolls campaigns.
 Powerful interest groups regularly make generous financial contributions – often to both Republican and DFL legislative caucuses and candidates.
 Those contributions buy access and goodwill, which leads to favorable treatment.
 Special treatment doesn’t necessarily mean support of the donor’s issue; sometimes it is something as subtle as toning down criticism of it.
 No matter how indirect the benefit, selling political favors to the highest bidder is wrong.

 If you take contributions from the insurance industry or the pharmaceutical lobby, it becomes much more difficult to fully challenge them.
-John does not accept any special interest contributions.
-He has been consistent in standing up to those powerful interests and fighting for real health reform in Minnesota.
+John has consistently rejected all special interest money.
+He stands up to those powerful interests and fights for real health reform in Minnesota.
 Senator Marty serves the public interest, not the special interests.

 “Clean Money” Campaign Finance Reform.
 Campaign finance reform may not be the most glamorous issue, but it is critically important.
 It’s about the future of our democracy, and John Marty has led the fight to take special interest money out of politics.
 John is working for “Clean Money” comprehensive campaign finance reform, which is more urgent than ever in light of the misguided Citizens United Supreme Court ruling.